paretoman/votekit/tutorial/voteCasters.md

   * Lists of preferences:
     * scoreVotes - Each preference has a score for each candidate.
     * rankings - Each preference has a rank for each candidate.
-    * cansByRank - Each preference is a list indexed by ranking.
+    * cansByRankList - Each preference is a list indexed by ranking.
 A list of candidates is at each ranking.
     * Note that there is no "pluralityVotes" list of preferences because it isn't needed.
 It would be an identity matrix.
   * Counting preferences
     * voteFractions - the fraction of the population with a preference.